 Demo Content Fails: Seems Like An Error Has Occurred

 If you attempted to import an Avada demo and it failed, it is most likely going to be due to low server limits.
 Please continue reading for more details on how to fix this.
-If you have duplicate menu items or other duplicate demo content, please follow How To Remove Duplicate Demo Content After Import NOTE: This issue won't be possible for sites using Avada 5.2 or higher due to changes in the Demo Import process.
+If you have duplicate menu items or other duplicate demo content, please read and follow How To Remove Duplicate Demo Content After Import documentation.
+NOTE: This issue won't be possible for sites using Avada 5.2 or higher due to changes in the Demo Import process.

 Likely Causes For Demo Import Failures